RealTimeLogic/Xedge32/doc/index.rst

 Xedge32 Introduction
 =======================

 :ref:`Xedge32` is `Xedge <https://realtimelogic.com/ba/doc/?url=Xedge.html>`_ with a peripheral Lua API designed for the ESP32.
-Xedge is a Lua REPL designed for edge devices and powered by the `Barracuda App Server library <https://github.com/RealTimeLogic/BAS>`_.
+Xedge is a Lua REPL designed for edge devices and powered by an `advanced IoT toolkit <https://realtimelogic.com/products/barracuda-application-server/>`_.

 .. image:: https://realtimelogic.com/GZ/images/BAS-ESP32.svg